BU-ISCIII/relecov-tools/README.md

 ```

 Configuration can be passed in several formats:
-- if no config_file is passed default values are fetched from conf/configuration.json, and user and password are asked in prompt.
+- if no config_file is passed, default values are fetched from conf/configuration.json, and user and password are asked in prompt.
 - Default values can be overwritten using a yml config file, so you can input user, password, sftp_server, etc.

 Config file example with all available options: